 Onset of "Reentry" as a Service Approach Due to Complex Needs of Incarcerated Individuals rapidly expanding population of individuals returning home from incarceration, national momentum for a "reentry services" approach began during this same period.
 The "reentry" window was identified as a critical time for interventions designed to prevent future crime.
-Although a universal definition does not exist, most scholars conceptualize the reentry window as spanning the six months prior to release and lasting through at least the first year spent back in the community (e.g., Jonson & Cullen, 2015; Pettus-Davis, Renn, Lacasse, & Motley, 2018).

-The sheer volume of individuals releasing from incarceration skyrocketed by the early years of the 21st century, with over 12,000 individuals releasing from state and federal prisons and returning to communities each week by 2016 (Kaeble & Cowhig, 2018).
+The sheer volume of individuals releasing from incarceration skyrocketed by the early years of the 21{st} century, with over 12,000 individuals releasing from state and federal prisons and returning to communities each week by 2016 (Kaeble & Cowhig, 2018).
 Faced with a